silverHub/readytotinker/src/pages/posts/learning-path-for-aws-sa-associate-certificate.md

 excerpt: Detailed summary about the preparation for AWS SA Associate certificate.
 template: post
 ---
-# **Summary**
+# **TLDR;**

 This is a summary of my experiences preparing for AWS SA Associate exam.
-I detail the preparation process with all the challenges.
-Describe the exam with all the frustrating details.
+I detail the preparation process with all the challenges and pitfalls, how the exam organized and all the useful resources I used.

 # **Background**

-There is literally no day can pass without reading about

-Preparation
+# Preparation

+# Exam

-Hints
+# Hints

+# Resources